GoodCartel/Land/README.md

 Once the code is deployed on the blockchain, it becomes a permanent record of the agreement, and it can be executed when certain conditions are met.
 For example, a smart contract that governs the sale of a product might release the funds to the seller once the product has been delivered to the buyer and the buyer has confirmed receipt.

 Smart contracts are highly secure because they run on a decentralized network, and they are resistant to fraud or tampering.
-They are also highly efficient, because they can execute automatically without the need for intermediaries or manual intervention.

 ### Benefits of smart contracts